fractal-analytics-platform/ngio/docs/getting_started/1_ome_zarr_containers.md

 ### Opening Remote OME-Zarr Containers

-You can use `ngio` to open remote OME-Zarr to open remote OME-Zarr containers.
+You can use `ngio` to open remote OME-Zarr containers.
 For publicly available OME-Zarr containers, you can just use the `open_ome_zarr_container` function with a URL.

 For example, to open a remote OME-Zarr container hosted on a github repository: